-From the beginning, Free Fridays have been a part of the Cockroach Labs culture.
+From the beginning, Flex Fridays have been a part of the Cockroach Labs culture.
 It’s a day where Roachers can make their own schedules: Should I come into the office or WFH?
 Should I send out these PRs or focus on my side project?
 Or should I just close my laptop and go on a weekend getaway?
 Quite frankly, it’s up to them.
 They strike a chord with many as it’s easy to wonder “Can a 4-Day Work Week Work?”
-Now, three and half years later, Free Fridays are still going strong and are a benefit that we can brag about.
+Now, three and half years later, Flex Fridays are still going strong and are a benefit that we can brag about.

 -Chelsea Lee, Culture and Office Experience Manager